sybrew/the-seo-framework/readme.txt

 * **[Local](https://theseoframework.com/?p=2306)** helps you set up local SEO business information.
 This could expand your business' "Knowledge Graph" card for local search listings.
 * **[Title Fix](https://theseoframework.com/?p=2298)** fixes incorrect titles that are rendered by old themes.

-Visit our [Extensions overview page](https://theseoframework.com/extensions/) for more information.
+Visit our [extensions overview page](https://theseoframework.com/extensions/) for more information.

 = Unbranded, Free and for the Professional =
 The SEO Framework is unbranded!
 This means that we don't even put the name "The SEO Framework" anywhere within the WordPress interface, aside from the plugin activation page.
 This plugin makes excellent use of the default WordPress interface elements, like as if this plugin is part of WordPress.
 No ads, no nags.
 The small and hidden HTML comments can easily be disabled with the use of a filter or extension.